MasonRemaley/AnthropicStudios/_posts/2020-03-30-symmetric-matrices.md

 ## Symmetric Matrices

 [Wikipedia](https://en.wikipedia.org/wiki/Symmetric_matrix) defines a symmetric matrix as "a square matrix that is equal to its transpose."
-In other words, a symmetric matrix has symmetry along its diagonal such that `m[row][col] == m[col][row]`.
+In other words, a symmetric matrix has symmetry along its diagonal such that `m[row][col]` always equals `m[col][row]`.

 Why should you care about symmetric matrices?

 I dunno, you read the title and chose to click on this blog post, you tell me. **I'm** interested in symmetric matrices because this morning, as part of a puzzle I was working on, I added a layer system to Way of Rhea's physics engine.

-The layer system essentially lets me define a number of layers rigid bodies can be placed on, and then for each layer-layer pair set a boolean that indicates whether or not collisions can occur between the two layers.
+The layer system essentially lets me define a number of layers rigid bodies can be placed on, and then for each layer-layer pair set a boolean that indicates whether or not collisions can occur between those two layers.

 <figure style="position: relative">
   <a href="/assets/monsters-and-sprites/symmetric-matrices/player-orb.png">